corigne/simcity_project/README.txt

 If you do not include a config filename argument while runnning the executable,
 the program will exit with error code 1 and inform you of the error.

+The test files provided for the simulation at the beginning of the assignment
+are included in the project directory.
+Their filenames are:
+  - config1.txt
+  - region1.csv

+If you wish to use other configuration or region files,
+they must be placed in the root project folder.

 ### Make
 Due to the simplicity of our includes, a makefile is unecessary for compilation.